kezhenxu94/nettoy/blog/Build Your Own Netty - Start from BIO.md

 # Build Your Own Netty - Start from BIO

-In this article, we will implement an Echo Server by the Java Blocking I/O library.
+In this article, we will implement an Echo Server using the Java Blocking I/O library.

 ## Echo Server with BIO